Historic Properties of Spokane

 Dutton House

-The Julius M. Dutton House demonstrates American Foursquare form with Colonial Revival and Craftsman influences.
+The Julius M. Dutton House, designed by architect Isaac J. Galbraith, demonstrates American Foursquare form with Colonial Revival and Craftsman influences.
 The form is named for the fact that both ground and second stories feature a room in each corner, creating a square, box-shaped footprint.
-The most prominent unique features of the Dutton House are the half-round openings at the porch where other houses might display simple drain openings for an enclosed half porch, and the graceful oval window in the center of the upper facade.
-The Dutton house is a remaining embodiment of a phenomenon that was occurring throughout the city and across the nation at the turn of the century.
-The house itself displays one of the popular styles of these suburbs, often promoted in patter books, although it was not as common in West Central.
 The Dutton house is an unusual interpretation of the style, which compares favorably with other homes in the Sherwood Addition, a popular streetcar suburb in Spokane’s West Central.
+The most prominent and unique features of the Dutton House are the half-round openings at the porch where other houses might display simple drain openings for an enclosed half porch, and the graceful oval window in the center of the upper facade.
+The home was constructed for Julius M. Dutton, who held a variety of jobs in the plumbing business.
+When he purchased the home, he was manager of the plumbing department at Holley-Mason Hardware Company.